TSSG/Iot-Subscriber/README.md

 Maintained by [Jack Jackman](mailto:jack.jackman@waltoninstitute.ie) at the Walton Institute under the South East Technological University.

-This work was funded under the European Union Horizon 2020 research program and developed as part of the edgeFLEX project.
+This work was funded under the European Union Horizon 2020 research and innovation programme under grant agreement No 883710, project edgeFLEX (Providing flexibility to the grid by enabling VPPs to offer both fast and slow dynamics control services).

 This utility is released under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).